durandg12/durandg12.github.io/_pages/about.md

   - /about.html
 ---

-I am a data scientist working on patient and asset flow at [Intelligent Locations](https://www.intelligentlocations.fr/).
+I am a maître de conférences (~associate professor) at Université Paris-Saclay in Orsay (south of Paris) in the field of statistics.
+My research interests are multiple testing and its applications to biological problems, and the theoretical foundations of machine learning and deep learning.

-Previously, I did my PhD in applied mathematics at the Laboratoire de Probabilité, Statistique et Modélisation ([LPSM](https://www.lpsm.paris/)) of [Sorbonne Université](https://www.sorbonne-universite.fr/), under the supervision of [Etienne Roquain](https://etienneroquain-81.webself.net/) and [Pierre Neuvial](https://www.math.univ-toulouse.fr/~pneuvial/).
+Previously, I worked as a data scientist on patient and asset flow at [Intelligent Locations](https://www.intelligentlocations.fr/).
+Before that, I did my PhD in applied mathematics at the Laboratoire de Probabilité, Statistique et Modélisation ([LPSM](https://www.lpsm.paris/)) of [Sorbonne Université](https://www.sorbonne-universite.fr/), under the supervision of [Etienne Roquain](https://etienneroquain-81.webself.net/) and [Pierre Neuvial](https://www.math.univ-toulouse.fr/~pneuvial/).
 During my PhD I worked on multiple testing procedures using weighting and heterogeneity, as well as post hoc false positive bounds for selective inference.
 Before my PhD, I studied mathematics and engineering at École polytechnique and Université Paris-Sud.

 Here is my [Curriculum Vitae](https://durandg12.github.io/files/cv.pdf).